 You May Not Be Able to Control Every Customer Touchpoint

-While we have only discussed customer touchpoints so far in the view that they are all within our control, some can even be totally external to the business, such as review websites.
+While so far we have only discussed customer touchpoints that are within your control, some may be totally external to the business, such as review websites.

-However, just because these touchpoints are out of control, that doesn’t mean that we cannot influence them.
+However, just because these touchpoints are out of your control, that doesn’t mean that you cannot influence them.

-Just because these touchpoints are out of control, that doesn’t mean that we cannot influence them.
+Just because these touchpoints are out of your control, that doesn’t mean that you cannot influence them.

 For example, many businesses, especially SMEs, monitor popular review sites and respond to comments.
 They may thank users for positive feedback and acknowledge negative feedback with an apology or an offer of further contact.

-Review sites aren’t the only places in which customers can leave their feedback and influence the perception that others may have of your brand, social media is a notable exception.
+Review sites aren’t the only places where customers can leave their feedback and influence the perception that others may have of your brand, social media is a notable example.